ttu/arduino-weather-datahandler/README.md

 Get data from Arduino Weather Shield using Johnny Five

 Handlers:
-* handlerLocalHttp is for serving data with local http server (used for [Home Assistant](https://home-assistant.io/))
+* handlerLocalHttp is for serving data with local http server (used with [Home Assistant](https://home-assistant.io/))
 * handlerPrint for debugging
 * handlerAzure is for sending data to Azure IoT Hub

-Set correct handler to app.js and start:
+Set correct handler to ./src/app.js and run:
 ```
-node app.js
+npm start
 ```

 ### Links